 We trust that you are left with everything you need in your dining room.
 Now that you have only the essential items, you can plan the layout of your dining room as well as your storage needs.
 While decluttering, did you feel the need to buy new storage furniture?
 Did you envision adding other functions to your dining room?
 If you have an open-concept kitchen, do you plan to section off your kitchen and dining space?

 For a Dining Room that Doubles Up as a Study Area

 Since fewer activities are done in your dining room, you can turn it into a temporary study area.
-Your dining table and chairs are great places to sit and do homework and projects as they are spacious enough to cater to many items.
+Your dining table and chairs are great places to sit and do homework and projects, as they are spacious enough to accommodate many items.
 Keep your essentials inside a basket or a storage cabinet to prevent school supplies from cluttering your dining table.
 Once the homework time is done, make sure to keep everything in its designated storage to prepare your table for the meal.
-If you are working from home, you can turn your dining room into a home office when not in use.
+If you are working from home, you can turn your dining room into a home office when it is not in use.

 Time to Organise